 By making sure your child attends school regularly and on time means that they will have the same education and opportunities as everyone else in their class and you won't need to worry about them catching up on work or falling behind.
 They will also develop stronger friendship bonds with the other children.

-Mrs Heywood is our Attendance Officer and is the person you need to contact if your child is not going to be in school for any reason.
-You can get in touch by emailing firstname.lastname@example.org or ringing school on 01484 226834.
+You need to contact the main school office before 9.00am, if your child is not going to be in school for any reason.
+You can get in touch by emailing email@example.com or ringing school on 01484 226834.
 Please try to notify us as soon as possible if your child is not going to be attending school.
-Mrs Heywood will ring if you haven't been in touch.
+Mrs Mellor, or a member of the office staff will ring if you haven't been in touch.
+Mrs Mellor and a member of our SLT will pay housecalls on day 3 of any absences.

 Please click the link below for information on different childhood illnesses and infections:

 The law says that your child should be in school every day unless they are too ill to attend, or you have got advance permission from the school for them to be absent.
-Please try to make medical appointments outside of school times where possible.
-Mrs Heywood will need to see evidence of appointments, so if possible email her letters/screenshots of texts etc.
+Please try to make medical appointments outside of school times where possible. we will need to see evidence of appointments, so if possible email appointment letters/screenshots of texts etc. to the office email.

 Other than medical appointments etc, permission for absences will only be granted in 'exceptional circumstances to the child'.
-The Headteacher will consider each absence request individually and decide whether to grant the absence.
-The Headteacher will also decide how many days your child can be away from school if the absence is granted.
-It is at the Headteacher's discretion to decide which circumstances are classed as 'exceptional'.
+The Principal will consider each absence request individually and decide whether to grant the absence.
+The Principal will also decide how many days your child can be away from school if the absence is granted.
+It is at the Principal's discretion to decide which circumstances are classed as 'exceptional'.
 'Exceptional circumstances' are rare, significant, unavoidable events, which could not reasonably be rescheduled at another time.
 Holiday requests DO NOT qualify as an exceptional circumstance.

 If you do take your child out of school without advanced permission (except when they are ill), you may be fined, or even prosecuted.
 Penalties for taking your child out of school include:

-If you wish to take your child out of school during term time (other than for illness/medical appointments), you must submit a formal request to Mrs Heywood at least 2 weeks beforehand.
+If you wish to take your child out of school during term time (other than for illness/medical appointments), you must submit a formal leave request to school at least 2 weeks beforehand.
 Forms are available from the main school office.
-Please put as much information as possible in your request, which will be considered by the Headteacher.
+Please put as much information as possible in your request, which will be considered by the Principal.

 Please be aware that even if your child is not of compulsory school age, we follow the same guidelines to promote good attendance habits.